 - 1. Charged Student: any student alleged to have violated this Student Code of Conduct.
-For the purposes of this regulation, "charged student" may also include a student organization alleged to have violated this Student Code of Conduct. - 2.
-Complainant: any person who alleges that a student violated this Student Code of Conduct and may include any student who submits allegations of a violation under Title IX. - 3.
-Conduct Officer: a University official authorized by the Vice President for Student

-- Affairs to administer the Student Code of Conduct. - 4.
+For the purposes of this regulation, "charged student" may also include a student organization/group alleged to have violated this Student Code of Conduct. - 2.
+Complainant: any person who alleges that a student violated this Student Code of Conduct and may include any student who submits allegations of a violation under Title IX - 3.
+Conduct Officer: a University Official authorized by the Vice President of Academic Engagement Enrollment and Student Affairs to administer the Student Code of Conduct. - 4.
 Dean of Students: the individual designated by the University with responsibility for administering the Student Code of Conduct. - 5.
 Dean of Students Office: the department designated by the University with responsibility for administering the Student Code of Conduct.
 The Office of Student Rights and Responsibilities (OSRR) is included within the Dean of Students Office. - 6.
-Faculty Member: means any person hired by the University to conduct classroom or teaching activities or who is otherwise considered by the University to be a member of its faculty. - 7.
+Endangerment: means engaging in conduct that endangers the health, safety or welfare of any person, or causes a reasonable person to fear for his/her safety or the safety of another.
+Endangerment also encompasses the failure to act if the health or safety of a person is in danger including, but not limited to, the duty to act if someone is in peril from sexual assault, hazing, alcohol consumption or the use of other substances. - 7.
+Faculty Member: means any person hired by the University to conduct classroom or teaching activities or who is otherwise considered by the University to be a member of its faculty. - 8.
 Good Standing: is a conduct status describing a student who is not on conduct related probation, and/or does not have pending, incomplete or overdue misconduct sanctions.
-Students adversely affected by their standing within the University (i.e. a student wishing to run for a Student Government Association Office) may submit a request for an expedited student conduct hearing to the Vice President of Student Affairs. - 8.
-Hearing Administrator: a University official authorized by the Vice President for Student Affairs to administer student conduct administrative hearings, to determine if the UWF Student Code of Conduct has been violated, and to recommend sanctions to the Dean of Students. - 9.
-May: the term "may" is used in the permissive sense. - 10.
+Students adversely affected by their standing within the University (i.e. a student wishing to run for a Student Government Association Office) may submit a request for an expedited student conduct hearing to the Vice President of Academic Engagement Enrollment and Student Affairs. - 9.
+Hearing Administrator: a University Onfficial authorized by the Vice President of Academic Enrollment and Engagement and Student Affairs to administer student conduct administrative hearings, to determine if the UWF Student Code of Conduct has been violated, and to recommend sanctions to the Dean of Students. - 10.
+May: the term "may" is used in the permissive sense. - 11.
 More Likely than Not: refers to the standard of proof used in student conduct hearings.
-Hearing Administrators and Student Conduct Committees will determine student responsibility by a preponderance of the evidence, or a determination of whether it is more likely than not that the charged student violated the Student Code of Conduct. - 11.
-Sexual Misconduct, Sexual Violence and Gender-Based Discrimination: for the purposes of this regulation, sexual misconduct, sexual violence and gender-based discrimination is a broad term used to describe any behavior that would violate provisions of University Policy P-14.02 Sexual Misconduct, Sexual Violence, Gender-Based Discrimination and Retaliation ("Title IX Policy"), including but not limited to sexual exploitation, non-consensual sexual contact, non-consensual intercourse, dating violence, domestic violence, sexual harassment, stalking, violence based on gender, gender-based discrimination, retaliation, or other violations perpetrated against a victim because of the victim's gender. - 12.
-Shall: the term "shall" is used in the imperative sense. - 13.
-Student: includes all persons enrolled at the University of West Florida, either full-time or part-time, degree seeking or non-degree seeking, and persons who are not officially registered for courses for a particular term but who are expected to have a continuing relationship with the University, including students admitted but not yet enrolled at the University.
-For the purposes of this regulation, "student" may also include a student organization. - 14.
-Student Conduct Committee: consists of faculty and staff representatives appointed by the Vice President for Student Affairs and student representatives appointed by the President of the Student Government Association.
-The committee is assigned on a case-by-case basis to administer student conduct hearings, to determine if the UWF Student Code of Conduct has been violated, and to recommend sanctions to the Dean of Students.
-The Committee assigned to hear a particular case must consist of at least 50% students. - 15.
-Student Organization: means any number of persons who make up a registered student organization, including sports clubs and other student groups.
-The student organization's executive officer will serve as the representative for the group during the conduct process unless the student organization designates in writing to the Dean of
+Hearing Administrators and Student Conduct Committees will determine student responsibility by a preponderance of the evidence, or a determination of whether it is more likely than not that the charged student violated the Student Code of Conduct. - 12.
+Sexual Misconduct, Sexual Violence and Gender-Based Discrimination: for the purposes of this regulation, sexual misconduct, sexual violence and gender-based discrimination is a broad term used to describe any behavior that would violate provisions of University Policy P-14.02 Sexual Misconduct, Sexual Violence, Gender-Based Discrimination and Retaliation ("Title IX Policy"), including but not limited to sexual exploitation, non-consensual sexual contact, non-consensual intercourse, dating violence, domestic violence, sexual harassment, stalking, violence based on gender, gender-based discrimination, retaliation, or other violations perpetrated against a victim